Image Recommendations

 Creating Images

 Your chapter may elect to create original photographs and/or videos for use on the website and/or other marketing materials.
-This is highly recommended as a way to better localize your website and capture the character of your local community.
+This is highly recommended as a way to localize your website better and capture the character of your local community.

 Legal Considerations